 IGT network - confirm directly with the IGT using available websites and Energy Supplier contacts;

 LPG development - confirm if the site resides within an LPG area.
-These developments can be confirmed by the Gas CDSP.
+These developments can be confirmed by the gas CDSP.
 Also contact the Consumer to confirm the gas supplies to neighbouring premises and check billing details;

-address errors - confirm with the CDSP if any address amendments have been carried out and check the postal address file to see what address is held and if this matches any of the RMPs in question.
+address errors - confirm with the gas CDSP if any address amendments have been carried out and check the postal address file to see what address is held and if this matches any of the RMPs in question.
 Also contact the Consumer to confirm any known mailing addresses for the site; and

 Consumer-owned secondary meters – contact the Consumer or carry out a site visit to confirm the following: